A Friendly Reminder That Winning in Pickleball Isn't the Only Thing That Matters

 Your job is to take advantage of the weaker player.
 To win, you need to focus on each shot, minimize unforced errors, hit unattackable balls, hit outright winners, and play good defense.
 In other words, you're playing your best and trying to outscore your opponents.

-However, during recreational play, there’s a different goal in mind.
-The goal in recreational play is to have fun, be kind to your opponents, work on your own skills as well as help your opponents work on theirs.
+The goal in recreational pickleball is to have fun, be kind to your opponents, work on your own skills as well as help your opponents work on theirs.
+As Yahoo Sports has noted, the social part of pickleball is as big as the playing part for many players.
+That philosophy is what makes the game so special.

 I too often see a pair of newbies playing against experienced players who play to win and get wiped off the court.
+Recreational pickleball is meant to be fun, social and relaxing.
+That can quickly change when some players decide to coach you up.

 I too often see good teams hitting to the weaker player just to run up their own score.
 The better player on the weaker team never sees the ball.

 The game is not fun at that point.
 And usually, the weaker player is unable to compete at the same level as the more talented team on the other side.
 The weaker player gets forced into errors that are embarrassing and not really helping them improve.
-This scenario happens way too often in recreational play.
+This scenario happens way too often in recreational pickleball.

 As a pickleball instructor and tournament player, I don't like to see this happen.
 If I'm on the court in a social game and I never see a ball because my partner is the weaker player, I call out my opponents.
 After they run up the score to 5-0, I usually say something like "So, are you having fun winning every point?"
 Or maybe I say, "Am I ever going to see the ball?"